 However, Ayyub believes that it was a deliberate attempt on Kishwar’s part to spread misinformation against her.

-“In the past Madhu Kishwar has tweeted out fake content despite known it is fake, it is a mischief on her part and was deliberately done,” claimed Ayyub.
+“In the past Madhu Kishwar has tweeted out fake content despite knowing it is fake, it is a mischief on her part and was deliberately done,” claimed Ayyub.

 Rana further added that Ashok Pandit, the current president of Indian Film & Television Director’s Association, had also tweeted out the same photo and was also culpable of spreading fake news.